 Primaries are structured similarly to general elections, where people vote for their preferred candidate in state-run elections to determine how many pledged delegates each candidate earns.
 The number of delegates assigned to each state is based on a formula that factors in its number of votes the Democratic nominee received during the previous three presidential elections and the number of electoral college votes allocated in the upcoming election.

-Because the Kansas Democratic Primary will complete after May 1, the Democratic National Committee awarded Kansas a 20 percent bonus in delegates for a total of 47 delegates instead of the original 39.
-Voting will be done using a ranked-choice voting system, where voters will list their top 5 candidates in order of preference, with 1 being their top choice.
-The delegates will be assigned to candidates based on the percentage that each candidate receives in the final round of the total vote tally.
+Because the Kansas Democratic Primary completed after May 1, the Democratic National Committee awarded Kansas a 20 percent bonus in delegates for a total of 47 delegates instead of the original 39.
+Voting was done using a ranked-choice voting system, where voters listed their top 5 candidates in order of preference, with 1 being their top choice.
+The delegates were assigned to candidates based on the percentage that each candidate received in the final round of the total vote tally.
 The Kansas Democratic Primary will take place on May 2.
 A mailing will be sent out to all registered Democrats in Kansas on March 9th explaining how to vote by advance ballot or in-person.
 This mailing will include information on exact locations for in-person voting.
 On March 30, mail-in ballots will be sent to all registered Democrats in Kansas.
 The last day to request a mail in ballot is April 17; all mail-in ballots must be postmarked by April 24.
-Due to the COVID-19 pandemic, the Kansas Democratic Party announced all voting will take place by mail-in ballot.
-Ballots will be mailed automatically to all registered Democrats in Kansas on March 30.
-A second set of ballots will be sent on April 7 to voters who register as Democrats after the March 30 mailing.
-To be counted, ballots must be received in the mail by the Kansas Democratic Party no later than May 2.
+Due to the COVID-19 pandemic, the Kansas Democratic Party announced all voting would take place by mail-in ballot.
+Ballots were mailed automatically to all registered Democrats in Kansas on March 30.
+A second set of ballots was sent on April 7 to voters who registered as Democrats after the March 30 mailing.
+To be counted, ballots had to be received by the Kansas Democratic Party no later than May 2.